alexei-led/pumba/README.md

 ```
 Pumba creates a 2s (2000ms) network delay for egress traffic for some (randomly chosen) container named `result...` (matching `^result` regexp) on `eth2` network interface.
 Pumba will exit and restore normal connectivity after 2 minutes.

+##### `tc` tool
-**Note 1:** Pumba uses `tc` Linux tool for network emulation.
-Make sure that your container has this tool available and properly installed. `tc` usually avaialble as part of `iproute2` package.
+Pumba uses `tc` Linux tool for network emulation.
+You have two options:

+1. Make sure that container, you want to disturb, has `tc` tool available and properly installed (install `iproute2` package)
+2. Use `--tc-image` option, with any `netem` command, to specify external Docker image with `tc` tool available.
+Pubma will create a new container from this image, adding `NET_ADMIN` capability to it and reusing target container network stack.
+You can try to use [gaiadocker/iproute2](https://hub.docker.com/r/gaiadocker/iproute2/) image (it's just Alpine Linux 3.3 with `iproute2` package installed)

-**Note 2:** For Alpine Linux `tc`, you need to install `iproute2` package and also to create a symlink pointing to distribution files `ln -s /usr/lib/tc /lib/tc`.
+**Note:** For Alpine Linux based image, you need to install `iproute2` package and also to create a symlink pointing to distribution files `ln -s /usr/lib/tc /lib/tc`.

 ### Running inside Docker container